rootdraws/ag-insurance/Nexus Mutual/nexus-whitepaper.md

 - Limited investment options reducing profitability vs traditional insurers
 - Chicken-and-egg problem requiring both capital providers and cover buyers

+The summary focuses on what matters strategically: the economic incentive model, competitive moats, and the fundamental chicken-and-egg problem of requiring both capital and demand simultaneously.
+The continuous token pricing mechanism is clever - it naturally attracts capital when needed (low MCR%) and rewards early participants, but the success hinges entirely on execution of the claims assessment game theory.

+The regulatory positioning as a "discretionary mutual" rather than an insurer is tactically smart but creates uncertainty.
+The 18% cost reduction claim is aggressive but plausible given the elimination of traditional intermediaries.
+Bottom line: solid foundational thinking, but success depends on network effects materializing before competitors copy the model.

 ---

 # NEXUS MUTUAL